It was either ice fishing or riding a snowmobile. We didn’t have time for both so we had to make a choice.

 Vroom vroom!
 I read on TripAdvisor that the steering on these things is pretty stiff so I was a little nervous at first.
 I didn’t want to drive us off the mountain! 😯

 And away we go!
 This picture was taken by a staff member at the start of the trail.
 At the end of your ride, you can purchase two photos inserted in a cardboard frame for JPY 2,000.
 I know it’s kinda lame to have just this one riding picture on this post, but we weren’t allowed to stop and take photos while going through the course.
-Ren took some pretty awesome footage with my GoPro though which I’ll use in a video about Sapporo.
-I’ll post it here soon as it’s ready. 🙂
+Ren took some pretty awesome footage with my GoPro which you can watch in the video at the bottom of this post.

 Beautiful huh?
 It was cool how there were blobs of snow hanging from all the trees.

 I buy tours on Klook whenever possible but their listing didn’t include the option for passengers only so I booked directly at Snowmobile Land instead.
 Ren decided to just ride with me so we paid half price for her – JPY 5,000 for the Hot Pick course.
 It’s funny, Snowmobile Land gets a little sexist when it comes to riding in pairs.
 For safety, they don’t allow women to ride together.
 In the event that a man and a woman share a snowmobile, only the man is allowed to drive.
 I know it’s because the steering on snowmobiles is a little heavy, so they think women can’t manage the weight of two people, but still.
 Try telling that to Xena. 😆